var-kyle/cppd-infrastructure/README.md

 ## 1. Bootstrap - Configure remote state storage

-There are a few variables that can be set in a `terraform.tfvars` file (example file included) - if you don't set them, you will be prompted for them:
+There are a few variables that can be set in a `terraform.tfvars` file (example file included) - if you don't set them, you will be prompted for them :

 - **name**: ServiceName - will be used when creating other resource names
 - **location**: Location - ie, canadaeast, canadacentral